Trezor Model T Review 2026

 You need your recovery seed - either the standard 12/24-word phrase or your Shamir Backup shares.
 Buy a new Trezor (or any BIP39-compatible wallet), select "Recover wallet" during setup, and enter your seed words on the device touchscreen.
 Your full balance and transaction history will appear.
 If using Shamir Backup, you need the threshold number of shares (e.g., 3 of 5).
 If you used a passphrase, you will need that too.
 Without your seed, there is no recovery possible - this is true for all hardware wallets.

-Your funds remain completely safe.
-The Trezor uses standard BIP39 seed phrases, which means you can recover your wallet on any compatible device or software - not just Trezor products.
-The firmware is open-source, so the community could maintain it indefinitely.
-Trezor Suite is also open-source and could be forked.
-This is a key advantage of open standards: you are never locked into one company.
-I tested recovering my Trezor seed on a different wallet brand, and it worked perfectly.
+Funds remain completely safe.
+Trezor uses standard BIP39 seed phrases, which means a wallet can be recovered on any compatible device or software - not just Trezor products.
+The firmware is open-source, so the community can maintain it indefinitely.
+Trezor Suite is also open-source and can be forked.
+This is a key advantage of open standards: users are never locked into one company.
+BIP39 seeds are portable across all major hardware and software wallets.

 Visit Trezor Model T